DIA (group): 2022: Somyi's departure, Rooting for You and hiatus

 On January 9, 2022, PocketDol confirmed that Somyi had terminated her contract and left DIA.

 On May 11, 2022, it was announced that DIA will be releasing their final album in August, before the group's contract ends in September.
 It was later confirmed that the group is preparing for a comeback in August.
 It would be the last album before the end of the contract, and there were discussions regarding Chaeyeon's participation in the album.

-On September 6, 2022, it was announced that DIA will be releasing their final single Rooting for You on September 15.
+On September 6, 2022, it was announced that DIA will be releasing their final single under PocketDol Studio Rooting for You on September 15.
 Later that day, the release of the single was moved forward to September 14 to coincide with the 7th anniversary of the group's debut.
 The group was initially scheduled to perform on music programs, but were canceled after member Chaeyeon got injured.
 Yebin highlighted that despite DIA's contracts expiring, the group would not be disbanding and they would still be a group to promote and release albums together in the near future, albeit the members being under different agencies.